diasssavio/UrApHMP/README.md

 # UrApHMP
-A GRASP-based heuristics to solve the Uncapacitated r-Allocation p-Hub Median Problem
+Metaheuristics to solve the Uncapacitated r-Allocation p-Hub Median Problem